What with food surpluses in our stores?

 - fruit and vegetables

-- fresh products that is four days past the sell-by date: milk, yoghurt, prepared meat products, ready meals, fresh meat, fresh fish, etc.
+- fresh products going beyond the sell-by date in three to four days: milk, yoghurt, prepared meat products, ready meals, fresh meat, fresh fish, etc.

 - slightly damaged packaging